What is the internship scheme?

 How do we do it?

 We welcome applications from host organisations from January onwards.
-After receiving your application, we check that it meets some basic requirements and standards.
-We will then call or email you to welcome you as a host and you will receive an Information Pack.
+After receiving your application, we check that it meets our requirements and standards.
+We will then contact you to welcome you as a host and you will receive a Welcome Pack.

 What’s the timeline?